Babbling starling

 The babbling starling (Neocichla gutturalis) is a species of starling in the family Sturnidae.
 It is monotypic within the genus Neocichla.
 It is found in the African countries of Angola, Malawi, Tanzania, and Zambia.
+The babbling starling is a small starling that consists of yellow, dark brown, grey, and black coloring.
+There are two subspecies that include the Babbling starling western and the Babbling starling eastern.
+They are not globally threatened but are poorly known.
+Their diet can consist of termites, berries, and flowers that are usually on the ground.
+Their generation length in years is 4.16.